 Your organisational culture and existing levels of transparency may influence your decision to be open about your high-potential practices, but it may also be helpful to take into account some of the ethical and legal implications too.

-Recent research has revealed that 68% of companies with a high potential programme say that it is not very effective (DDI, 2017).
-This statistic is worryingly high; as pressure mounts on organisations to grow their own talent, it is crucial to get it right.
-But where are organisations going wrong?
+Recent research has revealed that 68% of companies with a high potential programme say that it is not very effective, but where are organisations going wrong?

 It’s a fact that high quality 360 feedback is essential to the ongoing health of any business.
-Without the drive for individual development, it is unlikely an organisation will grow and thrive.
 While 360 feedback has a long history in the workplace, employers still face challenges when running their review processes.

 Empowering managers, HR professionals & individuals with the power of analytics data

 If you work in HR, you’ll understand that making decisions about people is a complex task.
-It’s not always easy to be objective, and often we’d like to have more supporting evidence and minimize the risk of making biased decisions.
 That’s where People Analytics provides a fantastic opportunity.
-We can bring in data to give us a helping hand.
+We can bring in data to give you a helping hand.